tomislavmedak/tomislavmedak.github.io/en/index.md

 ***Recent texts:***

+Co-authored with Valeria Graziano and Marcell Mars ['Learning from #Syllabus'](https://issuu.com/instituteofnetworkcultures/docs/statemachines_v14_zondermarks/115).
+In *State Machines: Reflections and Actions at the Edge of Digital Citizenship, Finance, and Art*, edited by Yiannis Colakides, Mark Garrett, and Inte Gloerich, Institute for Network Cultures, 2019, pp. 115-128.

 'Na ulicama Francuske povijest anticipira budućnost', [*Novi plamen*, 20.12.2018.](http://www.noviplamen.net/glavna/na-ulicama-francuske-povijest-anticipira-buducnost/).

 [‘Disrupting Automation: Capitalism, Technology and the Post-work Society‘](http://tom.medak.click/en/automation/), talk at the annual conference of the Institute of Labor Studies in Ljublja, 6 November, 2017.